Frequently Asked Questions

 Can I have my lesson in my home?

-We currently provide lessons in our five convenient locations around metropolitan Adelaide.
+We currently provide lessons in our four convenient locations around metropolitan Adelaide.
 Unfortunately we are unable to offer lessons in homes.

 Am I required to have my own instrument?